deep22kar/random-forest/README.md

    * Data points with no information on when their licenses were issued were also dropped, as most of them were indicated to have Applications Pending.
    * In addition, because I was interested in cafe size as a parameter, I removed any data points which were missing this information.

 ### Data Wrangling and Analysis

-The project was approached in ways.
-It was initially approached using only the NYC Restaurant Inspections dataset to see if:
+The project was initially approached using only the NYC Restaurant Inspections dataset to see if:

    * Specific violations (each violation indicated by its code) are important factors for predicting the grade.
    * Numbers of critical and non-critical violations (indicated by Critical Flags) are important factors for predicting the grade.
    * Type of cuisine is a predictor.
 I thought this would be a fun point to check if there is a relationship and if yes, why is this the case.
    * Restaurant location by borough and zip code has an affect on the grade it obtains.
 This would be interesting because some inspectors evaluate restaurants in the same area and seeing if there are usually a cluster of restaurants with As in an area may encourage potential owners to locate their restaurants there.

-Then I added the Sidewalk Cafe Licenses and Applications dataset and added the following features:
+Afterwards, I added the Sidewalk Cafe Licenses and Applications dataset and added the following features:

    * Duration the business has been open for (calculated by subtracting the license issuance date from 5/9/19)
    * Restaurant size (sq. ft)

 All specific violation dummy variables were removed instead as it would be difficult to interpret how each violation affects the grade since the number of points for each violation is unknown (I was unable to find the rubric).

 #### Outliers Handling